 This chutney is something special.
 I had been making so much applesauce lately that I kinda forgot how exciting cooking with other fruit can be.
 Don't get me wrong - we go through a lot of applesauce in this house so it's nice to have it around.
 But if applesauce was my comfy everyday jeans and t-shirt, this spiced pear chutney is a skirt and fancy beaded necklace.
 I'll put some away and it'll be perfect for a special occasion over the holidays.

 This chutney was made with the first fruit of the season off our backyard pear tree.
 The pears were combined with onions, cranberries, and some of my favourite spices to create a richly-coloured condiment that'll go nicely with a variety of dishes.
 But my absolute favourite way to enjoy chutney is with crackers and cheese.

 This recipe makes enough chutney to fill three pint/500 ml jars.
-I sterilized my jars first by boiling them in water for 10 minutes.
-The sealing discs and bands were sterilized the same way just prior to filling the jars.
+To prepare, I heat my jars first in boiling water then left them in the hot water until ready to be filled.
+The sealing discs and ring bands were also boiled and left in the hot water until ready to be used.

 If canning isn't your thing, you can safely store the chutney in the fridge for a couple months or pop some in the freezer.

 makes enough to fill three 500 ml/pint jars